wallarm/product-documentation/include/waf/installation/connect-waf-and-cloud-4.4-only-with-postanalytics.md

 The filtering node interacts with the Wallarm Cloud.
 To connect the node to the Cloud:

-1. Make sure that your Wallarm account has the **Administrator** role enabled in Wallarm Console.

-    You can check mentioned settings by navigating to the users list in the [US Cloud](https://us1.my.wallarm.com/settings/users) or [EU Cloud](https://my.wallarm.com/settings/users).

-    ![!User list in Wallarm console][img-wl-console-users]
 1. Open Wallarm Console → **Nodes** in the [US Cloud](https://us1.my.wallarm.com/nodes) or [EU Cloud](https://my.wallarm.com/nodes) and create the node of the **Wallarm node** type.

     ![!Wallarm node creation][img-create-wallarm-node]